Placements (Overview)

 bbPress Reply Content (Advanced Ads Pro

-The bbPress reply content placement provides hooks to inject your ads at the nth reply on /forums/topic/name pages.
+This placement provides hooks to inject ads at specific reply positions (e.g., after the nth reply) on /forums/topic/name pages.

 sticky header bar